-Ingesting logs from Cortex Data Lakes requires a Cortex XDR Pro per TB license.
+Ingesting logs from Cortex Data Lakes requires a Cortex XDR Pro per GB license.

 To streamline the connection and management of all Palo Alto Networks generated logs across products in Cortex XDR with a Cortex Data Lake, Cortex XDR can ingest detection data from Cortex Data Lakes in a more flexible manner using the Cortex Data Lake data collector.